Google Cloud Networking Services Cheat Sheet

 Health Checks

 • Each connection attempt is called a probe, and each health check system is called a prober.
-Google Cloud records the success or failure of each probe

-IPv6 termination
+IPv6 Termination

 SSL Certificates